 FingerprintDive into the research topics of 'Designing a sustainable brand strategy for the fashion industry'.
 Together they form a unique fingerprint.

-- Department of Fashion and Textiles - Senior Lecturer
+- Department of Music & Design Arts - Senior Lecturer

 - Centre for Cultural Ecologies in Art, Design and Architecture